On the Day of the Test

 Admission to the Test

 CAT tests are administered at various times in the morning and in the afternoon.
-You must be at the test center 30 minutes prior to the test start time on your admission ticket.
+You must be at the designated test center no later than the Reporting Time listed on your admission ticket.

 Review the ID requirements

 and make sure you have the required documents with you.
-Without the required ID documents, you will not be permitted to test.
+Without the required ID documents, you may not be permitted to test.